patison5/patison5/README.md

 🔭 I have a strong interest in IOS Development
 💖 Very open and ready to contact person.
-💻 Not smoking, but ready to start after every complie... =) 🎵 Love all sorts of music
+💻 Not smoking, but ready to start after every complie... =) 🎵 Love all sorts of music and drinking beer
 ```
 <hr>
 <!-- <h4  align="center">Programming Languages</h4> -->